 - In a large bowl, combine all the dry ingredients: flour, rolled oats, sugar, baking powder, baking soda, cinnamon, and salt.
 Set aside.

-- In another bowl, combine mashed bananas and oil.
+- In another bowl, combine mashed bananas, vanilla extract and oil.
 Stir in the flour 1/2 cup at a time, stirring between to gently incorporate the flour to avoid lumps.

 - Stir in the diced peaches.
 If you use canned peaches, make sure you pat dry the pieces to prevent adding juice to the muffin batter – this can make the muffin too moist.
 The batter will be very thick, but that's what you want.